Global Existence for the unstable Cahn-Hilliard equation in 2D with a Shear Flow: Introduction

 \section{Introduction}

-In this paper, we are interested in the following initial boundary value problem of the non-linear Cahn-Hillard equation with advection:
+In this paper, we are interested in the following initial boundary value problem of the non-linear Cahn-Hilliard equation with advection:

 with initial data $u(x, 0)=u_0(x) \in H^2(\T^2)$.
-Here $\varepsilon>0$, $a, b, c \in \R$ and ${\bf v}$ is an imcompressible flow on $\T^2$.
-In the case when ${\bf v}=0$, \eqref{maineq} becomes the classical Cahn-Hilliard equations, which arises in the study of phase separation in cooling binary solutions such as alloys, glasses and polyer mixtures (see, e.g., \cite{Cahn61, CH58}).
-It is well-known that if $a>0$, then the solution to the problem \eqref{maineq} (no advection) spontaneously form domains separated by thin transition regions (see, e.g., \cite{ES86, Ell89, Peg89}); while if $a<0$, then the solution in general blows up (see, e.g., \cite{ES86, GV02}).
+Here $\varepsilon>0$, $a, b, c \in \R$ and ${\bf v}$ is an incompressible flow on $\T^2$.
+In the case when ${\bf v}=0$, \eqref{maineq} becomes the classical Cahn-Hilliard equations, which arises in the study of phase separation in cooling binary solutions such as alloys, glasses and polyer mixtures (see, e.g., \cite{CH58, Cahn61}).
+More broadly, phase-change phenomena coupled with transport and wave effects also appear in other fluid-dynamical settings, including moist atmospheric dynamic (see, e.g., \cite{ZSS21a,ZSS21b,ZSS22}).
+It is well-known that if $a>0$, then the solution to the problem \eqref{maineq} without advection spontaneously forms domains separated by thin transition regions (see, e.g., \cite{ES86, Ell89, Peg89}).
+In the phase-field interpretation, this corresponds to a stable bulk free-energy landscape with preferred phases, so that the dynamics tends to separate the mixture into nearly pure phases.
+By contrast, when $a<0$, the nonlinear chemical potential has a destabilizing sign (see, e.g., \cite{Cahn65, LeeKimJeongShin14}).
+In the phase-field interpretation, this corresponds to an unstable free-energy landscape in which concentration fluctuations may be amplified rather than restored, as in the classical spinodal-decomposition mechanism.
+This places the equation in an unstable regime, in which the solution in general blows up (see, e.g., \cite{ES86, GV02}).
 Therefore, a natural question that one can ask is the following: \emph{can either the phase separation or the blow-up be suppressed if we add an extra advection term?}

 In \cite{FFIT19}, the authors studied the global existence for the problem \eqref{maineq} with $a=1, b=0$ and $c=-1$ (which is a typical case for the \emph{stable} case) under the assumption that the \emph{dissipation time} of ${\bf v}$ is sufficiently small.
 As a conclusion, they showed that the solution to \eqref{maineq} converges exponentially to the total concentration